ICPRplshelp/Quick-word-to-LaTeX-4/README.md

 if your `*.docx` has the following, because these prevent proper compilation:

-- Nested tables
-- Lists in tables if config is set to strict
 - Unicode characters not in equations, if the compiler is pdfLaTeX
 - Equations in headings
 - Footnotes in tables, if the config is set to strict